ViaQ/loki-operator/docs/hack_operator_make_run.md

   kubectl apply -f hack/lokistack_dev.yaml
   ```

-* Now run the operator locally in your machine:
+* Now run the operator locally on your machine:

   ```console
   make run
   ```

-  This will start the loki operator locally and also creates `distributor`, `compactor`, `ingester`, `querier` and `query-frontend` components.
+  This will start the loki operator locally, recognize the `LokiStack` CRD instance and also creates `distributor`, `compactor`, `ingester`, `querier` and `query-frontend` components.

   Confirm that all components are up and running for `deployments` using: